Research & Development

 “As a child, I was often labeled as “distracted” and, “communicating with the birds.”
 Looking back, open attention was what kept me connected with everything and everyone around me.”

 For example, initiating a real-world activity, makes us selectively focus attention, visualize our goal, analyze, and flow through a sequence of activation and deactivation of our muscles to reach our goal.
 In this flow of activation and deactivation, the brain flows through different attention networks to selectively focus and non-selectively open attention.
 Our emotional wounds, including trauma, disrupt this balance, shifting us toward overly activating those attention networks that focus and converge attention.
 This overly activates the sympathetic nervous system, the hypothalamus pituitary adrenal (HPA) axis, creating higher than normal stress levels.
-In combination with the constant use of cognition and focus, requiring a higher than normal energy consumption, rapidly depletes our body.
+Moreover, the constant use of cognition and focus, requires a higher than normal energy consumption and rapidly depletes our body.
 Through HEAL practice, we can, within the shortest possible time, bring the current maladapted state in a superposition with the optimal viewpoint witness W(0), which influences all systems toward seamless, effortless integration.

 Our answer to the Hard Problem therefore is simple: “Yes,” all physical activity IS conscious! (we will continually collect observational insights to evolve the accuracy of our formulations)